TechHaus Volantis: Design and development

-Operational history
+Unveiling and public presentation

+The vehicle was presented at a warehouse located at the Brooklyn Navy Yard.

-At her ArtRave event in 2013, inside a building at the Brooklyn Navy Yard, Gaga hosted a press conference at which she introduced Volantis as "the world's first flying dress".
-It has been described by Entertainment Weekly as a "hover dress".
+On November 10, 2013, during the opening day of her ArtRave event promoting her third studio album Artpop, Lady Gaga hosted a press conference at the Duggal Greenhouse in the Brooklyn Navy Yard, where she introduced Volantis as "the world's first flying dress".
+It has been described by Entertainment Weekly as a "hover dress" and a "wearable dirigible".
 At the event, Volantis took off and hovered a few feet (a meter or so) above the stage.
 It was flown forward a short distance, then brought back and landed.

 Gaga had promoted the dress by tweeting earlier in the day, "At 6pm EST today we will beta test VOLANTIS with the world.
 We invite you into our creative process during her initial stages of lift off."
 She quipped that the dress was "maybe a small step for Volantis... but a big-time step" for her.
+Gaga said she wanted the launch event to focus on something that mattered to her more than the spectacle itself: young people around the world, whose creativity and imagination she described as limitless and deeply inspiring.
+While she downplayed Volantis as merely "a vehicle", she added that the dress is "essentially a metaphor for me.
+I will be a vehicle today for their voices."

-In May 2017, Volantis was scheduled to be displayed in the "Drones: Is the Sky the Limit?" exhibition at the Intrepid Sea, Air & Space Museum, New York.
+In May 2017, Volantis was displayed in the "Drones: Is the Sky the Limit?" exhibition at the Intrepid Sea, Air & Space Museum, in New York.